Measuring developer productivity via humans

 We define a qualitative metric as a measurement derived from self-reported data.
 This is a practical definition – we haven’t found a singular definition within the social sciences, and the alternative definitions we’ve seen have flaws that we discuss later in this section.

 The definition of the word “metric” is unambiguous.
-The term “qualitative,” however, has no authoritative definition as noted in the 2019 journal paper What is Qualitative in Qualitative Research: “There are many definitions of qualitative research, but if we look for a definition that addresses its distinctive feature of being ‘“qualitative,’” the literature across the broad field of social science is meager.
-The main reason behind this article lies in the paradox, which, to put it bluntly, is that researchers act as if they know what it is, but they cannot formulate a coherent definition.”
+The term “qualitative,” however, has no authoritative definition, as noted in the 2019 journal paper What is Qualitative in Qualitative Research: “There are many definitions of qualitative research, but if we look for a definition that addresses its distinctive feature of being ‘“qualitative,’” the literature across the broad field of social science is meager.
+The main reason behind this article lies in the paradox, which, to put it bluntly, researchers act as if they know what it is but cannot formulate a coherent definition.”

 Another argument we have heard is that the output of sentiment analysis is quantitative because the analysis results in numbers.
 While we agree that the data resulting from sentiment analysis is quantitative, based on our original definition this is still a qualitative metric (i.e., a quantity produced qualitatively) unless one were to take the position that “qualitative metric” is altogether an oxymoron.

 Aside from the problem of defining what a qualitative metric is, we’ve also encountered problematic colloquialisms.
 One example is the term “soft metric.”.
 We caution against this phrase because it harmfully and incorrectly implies that data collected from humans is weaker than “hard metrics” collected from systems.
-We also discourage the term “subjective metrics” because it misconstrues the fact that data collected from humans can be either objective or subjective—as we discuss in the next section.
+We also discourage the term “subjective metrics” because it misconstrues that data collected from humans can be either objective or subjective—as discussed in the next section.

 Advocating for qualitative metrics

 Executives are often skeptical about the reliability and usefulness of qualitative metrics.
 Even highly scientific organizations like Google have had to overcome these biases.
-Engineering leaders are inclined toward system metrics since they are accustomed to working with telemetry data for inspecting systems.
-However, we cannot solely rely on system data for measuring people.
+Engineering leaders are inclined toward system metrics since they are accustomed to working with telemetry data to inspect systems.
+However, we cannot rely solely on system data to measure people.

-We’ve found that the underlying cause of opposition to qualitative data are misconceptions which we address below.
-Later in this article, we outline the distinct benefits of self-reported data such as its ability to measure intangibles and surface critical context.
+We’ve found that the underlying cause of opposition to qualitative data is misconceptions, which we address below.
+Later in this article, we outline the distinct benefits of self-reported data, such as its ability to measure intangibles and surface critical context.

 Misconception: Qualitative data is only subjective

-Traditional workplace surveys typically focus on the subjective opinions and feelings of their employees.
-Thus many engineering leaders intuitively believe that surveys can only collect subjective data from developers.
+Traditional workplace surveys typically focus on their employees’ subjective opinions and feelings.
+Thus, many engineering leaders intuitively believe that surveys can only collect subjective data from developers.

-As we describe in the following section, surveys can also capture objective information about facts or events.
+As described in the following section, surveys can also capture objective information about facts or events.
 Google’s DevOps Research and Assessment (DORA) program is an excellent concrete example.

 Some examples of objective survey questions: